The Danish garage rock quartet Tin Can Telescope released the EP Put Down the Chainsaw, Honey on the 8th.

-The Danish motorbilly quartet Grumpynators release the LP City Of Sin on the 24th of March.
+The Danish alt-rock quartet Black Book Lodge release the LP Steeple And Spire on the 18th of May.

 The first track to surface from the album (available via target records) – Spoil The Child, which was itself released as a standalone single on the 2nd, showcases their intriguing meld of stoner and progressive rock filtered through strong melodic sections.

 The second of the four tracks – Fragments Of A Life – showcases their powerful melodic rock with the two guitars weaving around each other to create tightly weaved texturing as the bass and drum-kit fill give the songs their impetus through which the expressive vocal rounds out the compositions.

 The Danish indie-synth band The House are finalising details for the release of the LP – Friendly Fire.

 The first track to surface from the album – the title Friendly Fire, which was also made available as a stand alone single on the 2nd finds The House delivering a song with greater spotlight on the synths than much of their music previously featured, which consequently has enabled them to generate a track of atmospheric layering in which the listener can explore the range of frequencies surfacing from the speakers in a song that has a vaguely Ultravox referenced feel.